Graduate Post-Baccalaureate Certificate

 in Universal Design for Learning and Assistive Technology

-The certificate in Universal Design for Learning and Assistive Technologies provides professionals, parents, and other community members instruction and training in assessment, pedagogy, and technology that support students that relay on UDL and AT for learning.
+The certificate in Universal Design for Learning and Assistive Technologies provides professionals, parents, and other community members instruction and training in assessment, pedagogy, and technology that support students that rely on UDL and AT for learning.
 The UDL/AT graduate certificate is based on the following assumptions:

 - With UDL and/or AT support, students of all abilities can reach their potential